 How do they work?

 Table ordering apps, which you operate on your phone, reduce face-to-face contact.
-It also cuts the shared use of grubby card machines, helping stem the spread of the virus.
+It also cuts the shared use of card machines, helping prevent the virus from spreading via physical contact.

 There are two routes to take here.
 The first is a native app that your customers need to download; the second, a web app which is browser-based so requires internet access for use and can be accessed via a QR code or a venue’s Wi-Fi login.